Browse the knowledge base

 You can invite more than one tax advisor to the same company.
 Use cases:

-• Tax advisor + bookkeeper at the same firm — both invited separately, both see the same data, audit trail attributes flags to each by name.
+• Tax advisor + bookkeeper at the same firm — both invited separately, both see the same data, the audit trail attributes every action to each by name.

 • Outgoing + incoming advisor during a switch — invite the new one, keep the outgoing one active for a few weeks, revoke the outgoing one when you're sure the new one has the full picture.